trackmastersteve/alienfx/README.md

 See the man page of alienfx ``$ man alienfx`` for the cli options supported.

-If you run the CLI-version of alienfx on a currently unsupported device, the programm will ask you if you wish to perform a zonescan.
+If you run the CLI-version of alienfx on a currently unsupported device, the program will ask you if you wish to perform a zonescan.
 Please consider using this feature to determine the correct zone-codes for your device.
 If you found the correct codes, please contribute to the project. - You'll find more information in Section [Contributing](#contributing)